ayebaishmo/ayebaishmo/README.md

 - 👨‍💻 All of my projects are available.

-- 💬 Ask me about **Data science Machine learning and Data analysis**
+- 💬 Ask me about **AI software development Data science Machine learning and Data analysis**

 - 📫 How to reach me **ishmo255super@gmail.com**